Vulcain-Trading/vulcain.github.io/README.en.md

-# Welcome to the Vulcain Trading website
+# Welcome to the website of Vulcain Trading

 ## Who are we?